iterami/Docs.htm/common/guides/json.md

       // Optional.
 If this entity is affected by gravity.
       "gravity": false,

-      // Optional rotation of entity in degrees between 0 inclusive and 359 exclusive.
+      // Optional.
+Rotation of entity in degrees between 0 inclusive and 359 exclusive.
       "rotate-x": 0,
       "rotate-y": 0,
       "rotate-z": 0,

-      // Optional scale of entity. `1 = 100%`.
+      // Optional.
+Scale of entity. `1 = 100%`.
       "scale-x": 1,
       "scale-y": 1,
       "scale-z": 1,